peterjobes/jekyll-now/_posts/2020-04-27-It-was-the-world-to-me.md

 ![Gibside's Liberty Column from Derwent Walk]({{ site.baseurl }}/images/derwent-1.jpg){:class="editorial-highlight-center"} *Gibside's Liberty Column from Derwent Walk*

-I miss how it feels to scan the ground a few metres in front of you.
-The sense of wonder as what your eyes see somehow converts into muscle memory and your feet dance over the rocks and roots moments later.
+I miss how it feels to scan the ground a few metres in front of you, and the sense of wonder as what your eyes see somehow converts into muscle memory and your feet dance over the rocks and roots moments later.

 Most of all, I miss the blissful abandonment that comes when the conditions and the terrain are perfect.
 The way you surge forwards, weightless, feeling with every step that all this was some kind of wonderful gift created for no other reason than your delight.